josemreis/covidnews-ml-pt/README.md

     in Portuguese were used.
-  - **Sampling**: I made queries for all news in a random date between  01/01/2018 and 01/04/2020 in Factiva and labeled the data based on the presence of the coronavirus factiva label.
+  - **Sampling**: I made queries for all news in a random date between  01/01/2018 and 01/04/2020 in Factiva and labeled the data based on the presence of the coronavirus factiva label ('Novel Coronaviruses') and its date.
   - **Features** - unigram to 5-ngram tokenized words without stop-words and stemmed represented as a tf-idf vector.
 Only words which appeated in at least 20 documents were kept.
 Furthermore, using